biospine/ScienceMode4_c_library_cmake/README.md

 # ScienceMode4_c_library_cmake
 `ScienceMode4_c_library_cmake` is a wrapping around the [original C library of the ScienceMode 4 protocol](https://github.com/ScienceMode/ScienceMode4_c_library) so it may be build using CMake instead of qmake.
 This repository was created to avoid using Qt if a super project uses CMake.
 It is not the most elegant solution and likely has different compiler flags to the original project.

+In August of 2025 the original repo added CMake.

 ### Build and compile project
 ```powershell
 git clone --recurse-submodules https://github.com/biospine/ScienceMode4_c_library_cmake